JohnThornley/PublicFootball/Julia/Lib/README.md

 # Lib

 Julia code for the bivariate Poisson goal scoring model and related utilities.
+The crux of the code is BivariatePoisson.jl.